 She also maintains an active pro bono practice, recently obtaining a Ninth Circuit dismissal of an unprecedented lawsuit by an oil company seeking to silence environmental and Native Alaskan advocacy groups.

-SoftView LLC v.
-Apple Inc. et al.: We are defending HTC in a lawsuit in the District of Delaware in which the plaintiff is asserting patent claims that purport to cover web-browsing technology on mobile devices.
+We successfully defended HTC in a lawsuit in the District of Delaware in which the plaintiff asserted patent claims that purported to cover web-browsing technology on mobile devices.
 We secured a complete dismissal after PTAB decisions holding all of the plaintiff’s asserted claims unpatentable, which the Federal Circuit affirmed.